platform-experience/script-library/src/workflow/si-script-27/README.md

-# Notification Message for New Employee OnBoarding
+# OnBoarding Message

 ## Description

-Notification Message for New Employee OnBoarding
+Notification Message for New Employee OnBoarding.